-The terms of nonprofit entities can be so confusing … public charity … private foundation … corporate foundations … private operating foundations … public charities that act as foundations.
+The terms of nonprofit entities can be confusing … public charity … private foundation … corporate foundations … private operating foundations … public charities that act as foundations.
 What are they, and how do you tell which is which?

 Difference between public charity and private foundation